 There are five pieces of information it’s absolutely essential to include on your listing page.
 At Growcode, we’ve found the conversion consequences of not including just one can be significant.

 These pieces of information are:

 Telling visitors that a product is out-of-stock on the product page as opposed to the category page can result in them leaving the site without considering other options.
 If possible, include stock information beneath category page images.

 There’s little point showcasing unavailable products at the top of the page.
 It is likely to ruin the product listing page user experience (UX) for many visitors and negatively impact conversions.
-Show unavailable products near the bottom of the page, if at all.
+Show unavailable or discontinued products near the bottom of the page, if at all.

 At its heart, category page optimization is a simple process.
 It involves adding and tweaking small elements of your category page design and testing to see if the changes positively impact overall conversions.